bdurand/sidekiq-encrypted_args/README.md

 end
 ```

-However, you can also just call `Sidekiq::EncryptedArgs.configure!` to add the middleware to both Sidkiq middleware stacks.
+You can also just call `Sidekiq::EncryptedArgs.configure!` as a shortcut to add the middleware to both Sidkiq middleware stacks.

-If the secret is not set, it will default to the value in the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` envrionment variable.
+If the secret is not set, it will default to the value in the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` environment variable.
 If this variable is not set, job arguments will not be encrypted.

-You don't need to change anything else about your workers.
-All of the arguments passed to the `perform` method will already be unencrypted.

 ## Worker Configuration

-To declare that a worker is using encrypted arguments, you must set the `encrypted_args` sidekiq options.
+To declare that a worker is using encrypted arguments, you must set the `encrypted_args` sidekiq option.

+Setting the option to `true` will encrypt all the arguments to the `perform` method.

 ```ruby
 class SecretWorker